reinhart1010/nix/docs/en/common/terraform-fmt.md

 `terraform fmt -diff`

-- Do not list files that were formatted to stdout:
+- Do not list files that were formatted to `stdout`:

 `terraform fmt -list=false`